Reinforz/Nishan/readme.md

 ## NOTE

-Right now this repo is yet to be published as a package, but that is definitely on the roadmap.
+1. Right now this repo is yet to be published as a package on npm, but that is definitely on the roadmap.
+2. The documentation still needs a lot of love, so please stay patient as I am trying my best.

 Feel free to submit a pull request or open a new issue, contributions are more than welcome !!!